 After Pregnancy Diet Plan

-Here is a sample diet plan for a week which gives you the idea of how you can include superfoods in your diet.
+Here is a sample diet plan for a week which gives you an idea of how you can include superfoods in your diet.

 |Tuesday||Banana sandwich with peanut butter||Apple and string cheese||Shredded chicken salad||Veggies and hummus||Rice and vegetables|